chrokh/toow-old/chapters/inheritance.md

 Remember that we had this same discussion in the chapter on interfaces?
 A common suggestion, and the choice we have made above, is however to, out of those members that also appear in the superclass, only mention those that override (or hide) members from the superclass.

-To be able to tell overriding apart from hiding, some prepend the caret symbol (`^`) to the name of the member to indicate that it has been overridden as opposed to hidden.
+To be able to tell [overriding](overriding) apart from [hiding](hiding), some prepend the caret symbol (`^`) to the name of the member to indicate that it has been overridden as opposed to hidden.

 ```{tip}
 Pick a syntax and stick to it.
 Consistency is key.
 ```

+In the example above we have overriden the implementation of `GetNext` in the class `SkipSequence`.
+The class also defines its own constructor but beyond that, the implementation of all other members are inherited.
+The classes `EvenSequence` and `OddSequence` define their own constructors and then inherit the implementation of all other members without overriding any of them.

 % Example: Get rid of the foreach?
 Or is this perhaps not a great solution?